 Weekly Technical Indicators: [See CINF weekly technical indicators chart]

-Weekly Williams' Percentage Range and Lane's Stochastic are oversold.
-Use the Technical Stock Screener to see the list of stocks with weekly oversold Williams' Percentage Range and Lane's Stochastic.
-During the last week, weekly Lane's Stochastic main line (%K) has rallied above the oversold signal line (%D).
-Such crossover is considered a bullish signal.
+Weekly Lane's Stochastic is overbought while Williams' Percentage Range is strongly overbought.
+Use the Technical Stock Screener to see the list of stocks with overbought weekly Lane's Stochastic or strongly overbought weekly Williams' Percentage Range.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
 Use the following links to access Lane's Stochastic and Williams' Percentage Range help.

-The weekly MACD line is below its signal line since March 16, 2018.
-This is an indication that the medium-term trend is down.
+The weekly MACD line is above its signal line since July 20, 2018.
+This is an indication that the medium-term trend is up.
+The distance between MACD and the signal line is near its high and getting bigger.
+It indicates that the current medium-term uptrend is strong.
 Use the following link to access a MACD help.

 Short-term trend: [See CINF short-term trend chart]